Eamonn Dougan

 Eamonn Dougan is an inspirational communicator with a wide-ranging repertoire and is a renowned vocal coach and baritone.
 “Dougan and his team [Britten Sinfonia] displayed masterly control… Singing without blemish; playing that leapt straight from the heart: here was a sterling performance” (The Times – MacMillan Seven Last Words); Eamonn is Associate Conductor of The Sixteen, founding Director of Britten Sinfonia Voices, Music Director of the Thomas Tallis Society, and Chief Conductor for Jersey Chamber Orchestra.

-Eamonn Dougan conducted Chamber Choir Ireland in a programme of works by James MacMillan, alongside those of MacMillan’s Renaissance influences and contemporary protégés, entitled ‘O Radiant Dawn‘ in November 2022.
+In November 2022, Eamonn Dougan conducted Chamber Choir Ireland in a programme of works by James MacMillan, alongside those of MacMillan’s Renaissance influences and contemporary protégés, entitled ‘O Radiant Dawn‘.
+Beginning in November 2023, Eamonn will direct Chamber Choir Ireland’s new training programme for emerging choral singers, the CCI Studio.

 < PREVIOUS | NEXT >